rabbitmq/rabbitmq-website/site/platforms.md

 ## <a id="commercial-support" class="anchor" href="#commercial-support">Commercially Supported Platforms</a>

-A list of platforms for which you can purchase commercial support for RabbitMQ is available in the [commercial RabbitMQ distribution documentation](http://rabbitmq.docs.pivotal.io/index.html).
+A list of platforms for which you can purchase commercial support for RabbitMQ is available in the [Open Source RabbitMQ Support by VMware page](https://tanzu.vmware.com/rabbitmq/oss).

 ## <a id="windows" class="anchor" href="#windows">Windows</a>